Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/122_two a half gamers session 113 - BangBang Survivor 600kday revenue One step closer to West or just a clone of Doodle Magic Matej Lancaric User Acquisition Expert to Grow Mobile Game.md

+---
+title: "two  a half gamers session 113 - BangBang Survivor 600kday revenue One step closer to West or just a clone of Doodle Magic  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #113 - BangBang Survivor $600k/day revenue: One step closer to West or just a clone of Doodle Magic? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/session-113_0ad2f97a.jpg)